triggermesh/CSNFQuickstart/README.md

   docker compose up
   ```

-  3. View the results in Sentinel and Splunk.
+  3. View the results in in Splunk at `http://localhost:8000/en-US` by logging in with `admin` / `admin1234`

 ## Bringing Your Own Data